 AES Encryption and Decryption Online

 Advanced Encryption Standard (AES) is a fast and secure symmetric encryption algorithm widely used to protect sensitive data.
-It supports 128-bit, 192-bit, and 256-bit keys and is commonly used in databases, file encryption, APIs, and secure communications.
+It supports 128-bit, 192-bit, and 256-bit keys and is used in databases, file encryption, APIs, and secure communications.
+This tool supports multiple cipher modes — ECB, CBC, CTR, and GCM — with AES-GCM being the recommended choice as it provides both encryption and integrity.
+Learn more in this Java AES implementation guide.

 AES Encryption

 ⚠️ Plain-text secret keys are weak.
-Use Hex/Base64 or PBKDF2-derived keys for stronger security.
+Choose Hex/Base64 or PBKDF2-derived keys for stronger security.

 AES Decryption